Annapurna Mata

 Sacred Association

-Kashi, Shiva-Parvati katha, and reverence for anna as divine grace
+Kashi, the Shiva–Parvati legend, and the tradition of honoring food as divine grace

 The Story and Significance of Annapurna Mata